yairEO/tagify/README.md

 to have an *alias* for.

-In the below example, typing a part of a string which is included in the `searchBy` property, for example *`land midd"`* - the suggested item which match the value "Israel" will be rendered in the suggestions (dropdown) list.
+In the below example, typing a part of a string which is included in the `searchBy` property, for example *`land midd"`* - the suggested item which matches the value "Israel" will be rendered in the suggestions (dropdown) list.

 ### [Example](https://yaireo.github.io/tagify/#section-extra-properties) for a suggestion item alias